James Shepherd Freeman: Early life

 Freeman was born on April 30, 1900, in Jasper, Alabama.
-He graduated from the United States Naval Academy in 1921 before entering a career in the Navy.
+He entered the United States Naval Academy on July 20, 1917 and graduated 58th in his class in 1921 before entering a career in the Navy.

 Career

 His assignments before World War II included as chief executive officer of the US Naval Base at Pearl Harbor in Hawaii.

 While commander of the USS Alchiba, he was assigned to bring supplies and ammunition to marines stationed in Guadalcanal.
 On November 28, 1942, his ship was torpedoed by two Japanese midget submarines.
 Freeman ordered the Alchibas engines turned to full throttle and ran the ship ashore, saving the lives of the crew and ensuring that the much-needed ammunition was not lost.
 Freeman received the Navy Cross for his actions.

-The admiral is also featured in the self-described "UFO disclosure" documentary Fastwalkers: They Are Here as the commander of a naval ship whose crew reported sitings of extraterrestrial activity at sea.
+The admiral is also featured in the self-described "UFO disclosure" documentary Fastwalkers: They Are Here as the commander of a naval ship whose crew reported sightings of extraterrestrial activity at sea.
 In the film, Freeman is reported to have had photographs of UFOs that were supposed to be shown to other naval officers.
 It is unclear whether such photos existed or were ever made public.